Advertiser Disclosure

 • Training Requirements: Lengthy on-the-job training (working as a lab assistant or helper before taking on more responsibility)

-The BLS lumps “dental and ophthalmic lab technicians” in with “medical appliance technicians” to form a diverse medical niche expected to support nearly 75,000 jobs by 2031.
+The BLS puts “dental and ophthalmic lab technicians” in with “medical appliance technicians” to form a diverse medical niche with an expected 72,000 jobs by 2032.
 Lengthy on-the-job training modules compensate for lax education and experience prerequisites, but the knowledge that the appliances and devices you’re creating will measurably improve patients’ quality of life may well compensate for the dreary lab environment.

 Some Certification Expected